uos/minot/docs/docs/keybindings.md

 | :------------------------- | :-------- |
 | Clear (in compare mode)                     | <kbd>Space</kbd>  |

-Adding new ones happens automatically when firing the `.rl` file if it contains some.
+Adding new ones happens automatically when firing the `.mt` file if it contains some.

 ## Matrix Compare Window